Olcán: Olcán's Well

-The ruins of Cranfield Church, a 13th-century Irish church which lies on the northern shore of Lough Neagh at Churchtown Point, Cranfield, County Antrim, carries a tradition of belief Olcán blessed his well with healing properties.
+The ruins of Cranfield Church, a 13th-century Irish church which lies on the northern shore of Lough Neagh at Churchtown Point, Cranfield, County Antrim, carries a tradition of belief that Olcán blessed his well with healing properties.
 Olcán was reputedly buried at Cranfield Church in earth brought from Rome.

 Within the well are gypsum crystals, known locally as ‘amber pebbles’, which were also thought to have healing properties.
 It was believed that they protected women in childbirth; fishermen from drowning; and homes from fire and burglary.
 Emigrants leaving for America in the 19th century thought that swallowing pebbles would provide them with a safe passage across the Atlantic Ocean.
 It was widely held that the well would overflow on 29 June and the amber pebbles would rise to the surface on that day.

 Despite the best efforts of the Church, the healing tradition of the well has carried on to present times.
-Afflicted areas of the body are bathed with a rag dipped in the well, followed by prayers and finally the rag is tied to one of the trees the belief being that as the rag disintegrates so the affliction will disappear.
+Afflicted areas of the body are bathed with a rag dipped in the well, followed by prayers and finally, the rag is tied to one of the trees the belief being that as the rag disintegrates the affliction will disappear.
 Today the trees are full of ribbons, pieces of string, and strips of material showing that some traditions never die.

 The Stations

-Throughout Ireland there are still a limited number of places where "stations" or "patterns" are held to the present day, one of these being Lough Derg.
+Throughout Ireland, there are still a limited number of places where "stations" or "patterns" are held to the present day, one of these being Lough Derg.
 This is a very ancient form of devotion and was a major event at Cranfield until it died out in the first half of the 1800s.
 In its heyday, the stations at Cranfield would have attracted hundreds if not thousands of pilgrims from the lough shore area of Antrim, Londonderry and Tyrone.
 The practice could be carried out anytime between May Eve and St Olcan's Feast Day on June 29.

 The person performing the station collected seven ordinary small stones with which to count.
 Then, kneeling at the door of the ruined church the pilgrim said the Our Father, Hail Mary and the Creed.
 He then walked slowly (usually barefoot) clockwise round the church saying the Rosary.
 Arriving back at the door he dropped a pebble.
 These slow rounds of the church continued, a pebble being dropped each time the pilgrim passed the door until he had completed seven rounds.
 The same practice was carried out round the well seven times with a pebble being dropped each time.
 Upon completing this the pilgrim drew some water from the well to bathe themselves with.
-This procedure could be carried out on three consecutive days or all twenty one rounds of the Church and Well respectively could be carried out on the same day.
+This procedure could be carried out on three consecutive days or all twenty-one rounds of the Church and Well respectively could be carried out on the same day.